Pax Romana vs. Pax Christiana

 That's one way of doing things.
 And it continues in some places today.
 I don't just mean governmentally or militarily.
 I'm thinking of households where peace is kept through manipulation, bullying and violence.

-We all want peace in our homes.
+As I mentioned yesterday, we all want peace in our homes.
 We want peace on earth this Christmas.
 And one way of going about it is to simply declare it and rule with an iron fist.
-But there is another way — a better way.
+But there is another way -- a better way.

 Later in the same chapter, Luke tells us about the shepherds keeping watch over their flocks by night.
 You remember that part, right?
 It's the part Linus reads in "A Charlie Brown Christmas".
 Notice what the angels say to the shepherds: "Glory to God in the highest, and on earth peace to those on whom his favor rests" (Luke 2:14).